 practice: performance + tracking Reporting A crucial part of our ability to reduce embodied carbon is contributing carbon data to industry wide databases such as SE2050 and AIA2030 to ensure our designs are being captured along with the broader design community.
 Over this past year we have worked to leverage both internal and commercially available tools to produce consistent and accurate life-cycle assessment of our projects, and submit them to these reporting platforms.
 As part of this process we have tried to internally track our progress at calculating embodied carbon on active projects as well as which members of the team are actively performing these calculations.
-Lessons Learned - When coordinating with our architecture teams, it is critical to keep a close eye on scope and area discrepancies.
-If embodied carbon values are not normalized based on the same scope and/or area, the resulting embodied carbon can vary quite largely from the actual value. - A more rigorous review and vetting process is required for any carbon calculation work-flow to ensure consistency of results. - It is helpful to have teams provide detailed systems notes to identify why a project's carbon performance might be unexpectedly high or low. - Calculation of embodied carbon at each major design milestone is key to keeping a project on track and informing design decisions.
-Accomplishments - Our group has successfully reported 6 projects to SE2050 and provided embodied carbon data for AIA2030 - We have helped our architectural teams with a tool and workflow for calculating embodied carbon for architectural system components. - We have calculated structural embodied carbon on all active projects.
-Previous Year Goals - We are working to establish standard Revit modeling practices which are tied to embodied carbon calculation.
-STATUS: IN-PROGRESS - We will continue to develop plugins to allow for easier quantity calculations at each phase of the design process.
-STATUS: IN-PROGRESS - We will incorporate One Click LCA in calculation process for later phase design STATUS: PAUSED - We aim to reach 100% on EC calculation of all new projects.
-STATUS: COMPLETE New Year Goals - Continue coordinating with the other design disciplines to determine a wbLCA. - Continue advancing standard revit modeling practices to allow for more accurate and efficient calculation of material quantities and embodied carbon of a project. - Create a more automated link between analysis models and embodied carbon calculations to allow EC to play a bigger role in design decisions. - Begin reporting embodied carbon to clients and contractors as part of our documentation set.
+Lessons Learned - Structured data is crucial to our ability to perform QA/QC on larger sets of data.
+It also allows for a more detailed analysis of the data and potentially allow for integration with AI work flows. - A detailed QA/QC process should be performed following embodied carbon calculation to verify results.
+Accomplishments - Our group has successfully reported five projects to SE2050 and provided embodied carbon data for AIA2030 - We have helped our architectural teams with a tool and workflow for calculating embodied carbon for architectural system components. - We have calculated structural embodied carbon on all active projects.

+- We have created a beta version of an internal embodied carbon database for a percentage of SOM's current and projects. - We have started establishing more rigorous QA/QC processes for reviewing embodied carbon data.
+Previous Year Goals - Continue coordinating with the other design disciplines to determine a wbLCA.
+STATUS: ONGOING - Continue advancing standard revit modeling practices to allow for more accurate and efficient calculation of material quantities and embodied carbon of a project.
+STATUS: ONGOING - Create a more automated link between analysis models and embodied carbon calculations to allow EC to play a bigger role in design decisions.
+STATUS: ONGOING - Begin reporting embodied carbon to clients and contractors as part of our documentation set.
+STATUS: ONGOING New Year Goals - Incorporate all past/legacy projects into SOM's internal carbon database - Further develop project explorer tool which allows engineers to search an internal database for similar projects and compare carbon performance - Validate all embodied carbon data that has been flagged through an internal QA/QC process. - Perform more detailed data analytics on cleaned carbon data